 The Group recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognised, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
 Right-of-use assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets, as follows:

-Retail stores - 2 to 7 years Land - 37 years Motor vehicle - 5 years
+Leased properties - 2 to 14 years

+Land - 37 years

+Motor vehicles - 3 to 12 years

+Office equipment - 5 years